-Drug discovery efforts to identify inhibitors of iNOS and nNOS have largely focused on mimicry of arginine, the common substrate for all three isoforms and the efficacy of selective or non-selective inhibitors of iNOS that act via such mechanisms has been extensively examined in preclinical models of pain and inflammation (vide supra).
-However, biosynthesis of NO via NOS enzymes is a highly regulated process involving dimerization of enzymes, substrate and co-factor dependence (eg., tetrahydrobiopterin and calmodulin), the requirement of calcium for eNOS and nNOS, but not for iNOS, and regulation of expression of iNOS by inflammatory cytokines.
+Drug discovery efforts to identify inhibitors of iNOS and nNOS have focused largely on mimicry of arginine, the common substrate for all three isoforms, and the efficacy of selective or nonselective inhibitors of iNOS that act via such mechanisms has been extensively examined in preclinical models of pain and inflammation (see above).
+However, biosynthesis of NO via NOS enzymes is a highly regulated process involving dimerization of enzymes, substrate, and cofactor dependence (e.g., tetrahydrobiopterin and calmodulin), the requirement of calcium for eNOS and nNOS, but not for iNOS, and regulation of expression of iNOS by inflammatory cytokines.
 Another level of post-translational regulation occurs via turnover of the dimer.
-While all NOS isoforms are active only as functional homodimers, the three isoforms appear to differ in the cellular turnover rates of their respective dimers.
-For example, in primary human bronchial epithelial cells, the cellular half-life for iNOS dimers was reported to be ~1.6 hr, which contrasts with reported values of 28 hr for eNOS and 20 hr for nNOS (Kolodziejski et al., 2004).
-The feasibility of inhibition or destabilization of, the iNOS dimerization process, a protein-protein interaction process, by small molecule ligands has been successfully demonstrated (Daway et al.,

-2007; Symons et al., 2009).
+Although all NOS isoforms are active only as functional homodimers, the three isoforms seem to differ in the cellular turnover rates of their respective dimers.
+For example, in primary human bronchial epithelial cells, the cellular half-life for iNOS dimers was reported to be ~1.6 h, which contrasts with reported values of 28 h for eNOS and 20 h for nNOS (Kolodziejski et al., 2004).
+The feasibility of inhibition or destabilization of the iNOS dimerization process, a protein-protein interaction process, by small-molecule ligands has been successfully demonstrated (Davey et al., 2007; Symons et al., 2009).
 Rapid cellular turnover of the iNOS dimer suggests the possibility of achieving superior isoform selectivity by targeting the dimerization process.
 In vivo, the potential also exists for this novel mechanism of inhibition of NOS to engender a differential profile relative to substrate competitive inhibitors.
-A cell-based, high-throughput screen of recombinant human iNOS transiently expressed in human embryonic kidney (HEK) cells led to the identification of KLYP956, a non-imidazolylpyrimidine, quinolone inhibitor of iNOS that acts via inhibition or destabilization of, dimerization (Symons et al., 2009).
-Optimization of KLYP956 for desirable drug-like properties, culminated in the identification of KLYP961(Bonefous et al., 2009; Payne et al., 2010;Figure 1) and the present manuscript describes its pharmacological profile.
+A cell-based, high-throughput screen of recombinant human iNOS transiently expressed in human embryonic kidney (HEK) cells led to the identification of N-(3-chlorophenyl)-N-((8-fluoro-2-oxo-1,2-dihydroquinolin-4-yl)methyl)-4-methylthiazole-5-carboxamide (KLYP956), a nonimidazolylpyrimidine, quinolone inhibitor of iNOS that acts via inhibition or destabilization of dimerization (Symons et al., 2009).
+Optimization of KLYP956 for desirable drug-like properties culminated in the identification of KLYP961 (Bonefous et al., 2009; Payne et al., 2010) (Fig. 1).
+This article describes its pharmacological profile.

-Methods
+Materials and Methods